Paris museum opens its doors to nudists

-(CNN) — Do you ever walk around an art gallery and think, "this would be so much better if was nude?"
+(CNN) — Do you ever walk around an art gallery and think, "this would be so much better if I was nude?"

 If the answer's yes, then the Palais de Tokyo in Paris has, in a manner of speaking, got you covered.